FalveyLibraryTechnology/VuDL/README.md

 # Install type definitions for node
 npm install -g npm

-# In the root directory, build the typescript code:
+# In the api directory, build the typescript code:

 tsc

-# In the root directory, start the expressjs server with the following:
+# In the api directory, start the expressjs server with the following:

 npm install (only need to run this once)